lvanschilfgaarde/lordcephei.github.io/pages/dmft1.md

 header: no
 ---

-# Setting up a QSGW+DMFT calculation
+# Setting up the DMFT loop

 ### The spin-polarized QSGW starting point